webix-hub/docs/data/spreadsheet/loading_data.md

 ##Data Loading Format

-SpreadSheet loads data in JSON format: an object that includes 4 parameters:
+SpreadSheet expects the loaded data to be an object in JSON format that includes 4 parameters:

 - data
 - sizes